Subspace clustering in high-dimensions: Phase transitions & Statistical-to-Computational gap: Acknowledgements

 \section{Acknowledgements}

 We thank Maria Refinetti for discussions.
 This work started as a part of the doctoral course \emph{Statistical Physics For Optimization and Learning} taught at EPFL in spring 2021.
-We acknowledge funding from the ERC under the European Union’s Horizon 2020 Research and Innovation Program Grant Agreement 714608-SMiLe.
+We acknowledge funding from the ERC under the European Union’s Horizon 2020 Research and Innovation Program Grant Agreement 714608-SMiLe, and by the Swiss National Science Foundation grant SNFS OperaGOST, $200021\_200390$.